Website Design Checker: How to Audit Your Site’s Visual Design in 5 Minutes

 What to check:

-If they can’t answer question 1, your headline isn’t clear or prominent enough
+- If they can't describe what the page is about, your headline isn't clear or prominent enough

-If they can’t answer question 2, your CTA is invisible or confusing
+- If they can't describe what to do next, your CTA is invisible or confusing

 Step 3: The Mobile Check (60 seconds)